frnsys/igsync/readme.md

 Scrapes an Instagram page and mirrors those posts on Facebook and Twitter.
+If you don't want to mess with services like IFTTT or Zapier you can use this instead.

 Requires: